crewAIInc/crewAI/docs/tools/DirectoryReadTool.md

 # DirectoryReadTool

+!!! note "Experimental"
+    We are still working on improving tools, so there might be unexpected behavior or changes in the future.

 ## Description
 The DirectoryReadTool is a highly efficient utility designed for the comprehensive listing of directory contents.
 It recursively navigates through the specified directory, providing users with a detailed enumeration of all files, including those nested within subdirectories.
 This tool is indispensable for tasks requiring a thorough inventory of directory structures or for validating the organization of files within directories.